Kong/docs.konghq.com/app/_hub/kong-inc/graphql-rate-limiting-advanced/index.md

 ### `node_quantifier`

-This strategy is fit for graphql schemas that enforce quantifier arguments on any connection, providing a good approximation on the number of nodes visited for satisfying a query.
+This strategy is fit for GraphQL schemas that enforce quantifier arguments on any connection, providing a good approximation on the number of nodes visited for satisfying a query.
 Any query without decorated quantifiers has a cost of 1.
-It is roughly based on [github's Graphql resource limits].
+It is roughly based on [github's GraphQL resource limits].

-[github's Graphql resource limits]: https://developer.github.com/v4/guides/resource-limitations/
+[github's GraphQL resource limits]: https://developer.github.com/v4/guides/resource-limitations/

 ```
 query {